International Journal of Applied Dental Sciences

 How to cite this article:

-Mandeep Sharma, Praveen Akhtar Lone, Rohit Singh, Abdul Waheed and Vinay Patil.
+Mandeep Sharma, Praveen Akhtar Lone, Rohit Singh, Abdul Waheed, Vinay Patil.
 Effects of autologous platelet rich fibrin in bone regeneration in post-extraction mandibular sockets.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 309-313.
+Int J Appl Dent Sci 2018;4(3):309-313.